UrbsLab/STREAMLINE/README.md

 ### Capabilities extensions
 * Support multiclass and quantitative endpoints
-    * Will require significant extensions to most phases of the pipeline including exploratory analysis, CV partitioning, feature importance/selection, modeling, statistics analysis, and
+    * Will require significant extensions to most phases of the pipeline including exploratory analysis, CV partitioning, feature importance/selection, modeling, statistics analysis, and visualizations
 * Shapley value calculation and visualizations
 * Create ensemble model from all trained models which can then be evaluated on hold out replication data
-* Expand available model visualization opportunities for model interpretation
+* Expand available model visualization opportunities for model interpretation (i.e. Logistic Regression)
-* Improve Catboost implementation:
+* Improve Catboost integration:
     * Allow it to use internal feature importance estimates as an option
     * Give it the list of features to be treated as categorical
 * New `UsefulNotebooks` providing even more post-run data visualizations and customizations
 * Clearly identify which algorithms can be run with missing values present, when user does not wish to apply `impute_data` (not yet fully tested)
+* Add option for user to apply grid search rather than 'Oputna' Bayesian optimization.
+This will ensure complete STREAMLINE reproducibility, but will take much longer to run when using computationally expensive ML algorithms.
+* Create a smarter approach to hyperparameter optimization: (1) avoid hyperparameter combinations that are invalid (i.e. as seen when using Logistic Regression), (2) intelligently exclude key hyperparameters known to improve overall performance as they get larger, and apply a user defined value for these in the final model training after all other hyperparameters have been optimized (i.e. evolutionary algorithms such as genetic programming and ExSTraCS almost always benefit from larger population sizes and learning cycles.
+Given that we know these parameters improve performance, including them in hyperparameter optimization only slows down the process with little informational gain)

 ### Algorithmic extensions
 * Addition of other ML modeling algorithm options